OzzyMalv/interview_questions_for_company/README.md

 *(From dev perspective)

-> Questions about a salary fork, should be asked even before interview
+> Questions about a salary fork, should be asked even before interviews!

 ## Top